-With the ever-increasing popularity in astrophotography, photographers are constantly on the lookout for information on getting the best night sky photograph that they possibly can.
-One of the settings that can be confusing for most photographers is the camera's inbuilt noise reduction.
+With the ever-increasing popularity of astrophotography, photographers are constantly on the lookout for information on getting the best night sky photograph that they possibly can.
+One of the settings that can be confusing for most photographers is the camera's inbuilt noise reduction feature.
 Should you turn noise reduction on or off for astrophotography?
-Read to find more about this setting.
+Read to find out more about this setting.

 Night sky photography or astrophotography involves long exposures and higher iso values than normal daylight photography.
-As a result of these two factors, “long exposure” and high iso” there are high chances that an astrophotograph can have evident noise which can be quite an unwanted thing for anyone looking to create a neat photograph free of noise.
+As a result of these two factors, “long exposure” and “high iso” there are high chances that an astro-photograph can have evident noise, which can be quite an unwanted thing and a huge challenge for anyone looking to create a neat photograph free of noise.

-Also taking into account some factors like the possibility of shooting the Milky Way, when you have a limited time period each year when the Milky Way is above the horizon for you to photograph, looking for the few days with clear skies in this time period when you can photograph the Milky Way, etc. it is important you do your best to get everything right in the images you are creating.
-Not only that, some photographers may travel miles away from their home in search of dark skies and so whatever the situation, getting your images clean without much evidence of noise is essential in astrophotography.
+It is important you do your best to get everything right in the images you are creating.
+Not only that, some photographers may travel miles away from their homes in search of dark skies and so whatever the situation, getting your images clean without much evidence of noise is essential in astrophotography.